 Take a look at the latest SREB report: Since 2011, we've moved from 11th of the 17 states in the region to 16th.
 During this same time frame, our efforts to improve efficiency and student success by restructuring key programs and focusing on cost-saving methodologies have save the state millions in taxpayer dollars.
 Our representatives need to be reminded that we are

-- Close the skills gap for employers by creating opportunities for job creation and retention.
+- Closes the skills gap for employers by creating opportunities for job creation and retention.

-- Save North Carolina families money by providing a great educational value.
+- Saves North Carolina families money by providing a great educational value

 "Support Faculty and Staff Salary Increases: Community college faculty and staff – the keys to successful student outcomes – continue to be paid significantly less than national and regional averages.
 North Carolina’s average faculty salary ranks 15th in the 16-state Southeast Regional Education Board (SREB) area.
 We ask the General Assembly to provide the funds to support all educators in North Carolina being paid a salary that reflects the value they bring to our students and our State."Remember to contact your legislator from your home address/computer; do not use work time, equipment, or stationary to contact her or him!If you need assistance with wording your message, one of our founding members, Don Wildman, has volunteered to assist you - he served as NCCCFA's VP Extenal and President, is a retired English faculty member, and knows how to communicate effetively with legislators.
 You may contact him at: firstname.lastname@example.org.)
 We also have sample letters under the "legislative" heading of this site.